timjore/two-cents/src/site/notes/Scouts frequently update their maps.md

 >…
 > Even the language scouts use to describe being wrong reflects this attitude. ==Instead of “admitting a mistake,” **scouts will sometimes talk about “updating.”**== That’s a reference to Bayesian
 >…
 > You don’t necessarily need to speak this way. ==But if you at least **start to think in terms of “updating”** instead of “admitting you were wrong,” you may find that it takes a lot of friction out of the process.== An update is routine.
 Low-key.
 It’s the opposite of an overwrought confession of sin.
-An update makes something better or more current without implying that its previous form was a failure.^[[[The Scout Mindset – Galef (2021)\|[The Scout Mindset – Galef (2021)]] § “‘Admitting a Mistake’ vs. ‘Updating’”]
+An update makes something better or more current without implying that its previous form was a failure.

+source: [[References/The Scout Mindset – Galef (2021)\|The Scout Mindset – Galef (2021)]] § “‘Admitting a Mistake’ vs. ‘Updating’”

 ---
 #strategic #strategic-cartography